Flaasks/spotify-mood-generator/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) and sign in with Spotify.
+Open [http://localhost:3000](http://localhost:3000) and sign in with Spotify

 ### 5. Test the App